-Our current and future operations with respect to the commercialization and further development of XHANCE, as well as potential future development programs, are subject to various U.S. federal and state healthcare laws and regulations.
+Our current and future operations with respect to the commercialization and further development of XHANCE, including the commercialization of XHANCE by our co-promotion partner, as well as potential future development programs, are subject to various U.S. federal and state healthcare laws and regulations.
 These laws impact, among other things, our proposed sales, marketing, support and education programs and constrain our business and financial arrangements and relationships with third-party payors, healthcare professionals, pharmacies and others who may prescribe, recommend, purchase or provide XHANCE, and other parties through which we market, sell and distribute XHANCE.
 Finally, our current and future operations are subject to additional healthcare-related statutory and regulatory requirements and enforcement by foreign regulatory authorities in jurisdictions in which we conduct our business.
 The laws are described in greater detail in the previous section under "Business - Government Regulation - Healthcare Fraud and Abuse Laws," and include, but are not limited to: